 In the view of Hubbard (2006, p.
 63), the urban lifestyle and its artistical expressions; appearing in the street, is not a new form of gallery, the street is the stage; a new art forum, appearing in a long existing tradition for artsy urban expressions.
-At these stages, in these forums and in these urban sceeneries, a new shape of art is being played out continously, social identities are molded and cultures occurs, are merged, collide or diminish.
+At these stages, in these forums and in these urban sceneries, a new shape of art is being played out continuously, social identities are moulded and cultures occurs, are merged, collide or diminish.
 These diverse social identity expressions, and concentrations of different cultures, makes the city a hotbed of new art forms.

 "Cross-cutting (also called split-screen) is a drama technique borrowed from the world of film editing, where two scenes are intercut to establish continuity.
 In drama and theatre the term is used to describe two or more scenes which are performed on stage at the same time.
 This makes it possible to juxtapose scenes or snippets of scenes that happen at different times or in different places, using separate areas of the performance space.
 The technique is used to highlight or contrast a particular theme or aspect of the story.
 Using different groupings, both scenes could happen at the same time, or one could be frozen while the other comes alive.
 This can have a similar effect to spotlighting particular areas of the stage or using a split-screen in a film" (Drama Resource 2016).